MoipatiThoobe/AWS-challenge-week-3/README.md

 ## Multiple VPCs

-A VPC peering connection is a networking connection two VPCs that enables you to route traffic between them using IPV4 addresses or IPV6 addresses.
+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using IPV4 addresses or IPV6 addresses.
 AWS Transit Gateway is a service that enables you to connect VPCs and on=premises networks to a single gateway.

 In this hands on lab, I will do the following:
 * Peer multiple VPcs
+* Create a Transit Gateway,
+* Attach VPCs to the Transit Gateway
-* Create a Transit Gateway, attach VPCs and configure routing with the Transit Gateway route tables
+* Configure routing with the Transit Gateway route tables

 ### Prerequisite steps
 * Create a stack on CloudFormation using the prerequisites.yaml CloudFormation template.